 The Department of Dermatology in Mumbai, India, tested the effectiveness of minoxidil with and without micro-needling on men with hair loss in 2011 to 2012.
 A 12-week randomized, comparative, evaluator blinded study was conducted with of 100 men with androgenetic alopecia.
 Half of the group underwent micro-needling with minoxidil, and the other half just minoxidil.
 The results: by week 12 the micro-needling group had a mean hair count of 91.4, compared to 22.2 for the Minoxidil group.
 In the micro-needling group, 41 (82%) patients versus only 2 (4.5%) patients in the Minoxidil group reported more than 50% improvement.

-If you have interest, talk to your dermatologist about micro-needling.
+Talk to your dermatologist about micro-needling prior to getting it done.
 There’s a slight chance of infection, but overall micro-needling is rather safe.
 You need to make sure that derma-roller sanitation procedures are in place before each use.[/fusion_text][fusion_text]

-Note that if you decide to use a derma-roller to help absorption of minoxidil, you aren’t doing to use the derma-roller each day.
+Note that if you decide to use a derma-roller to help absorption of minoxidil, you should not use the derma-roller each day.
 You may use it once per week, but it’s best to discuss it with your dermatologist.

 Micro-needling with minoxidil (different sizes of needles on the derma-roller, frequency, duration, etc) needs more research.
 However, the initial study shows a lot of promise for those dealing with androgenetic alopecia.

 Brands Currently Available in the Market